Updating Neighbour Cell List via Crowdsourced User Reports: a Framework for Measuring Time Performance: Abstract

 \section{Abstract}

+In modern wireless networks deployments, each serving \ap needs to keep its \ac{NCL} constantly up-to-date to keep track of network changes.
+The time needed by each serving \ap to update its \ac{NCL} is an important parameter of the network's reliability and performance.
+An adequate estimate of such parameter enables a significant improvement of self-configuration functionalities.

-In this paper we introduce the idea of estimating local topology in wireless networks by means of crowdsourced user reports.
-In this approach each user periodically reports to the serving \ap information about the set of neighbouring \aps observed by the user.
+This paper focuses on the update time of \acp{NCL} when an approach of crowdsourced user reports is adopted.
+In this setting, each user periodically reports to the serving \ap information about the set of \aps sensed by the user itself.
 We show that, by mapping the local topological structure of the network onto states of increasing knowledge, a crisp mathematical framework can be obtained, which allows in turn for the use of a variety of user mobility models.
-Using a simplified mobility model we show how obtain useful upper bounds on the expected time for a \ap to gain full knowledge of its local neighbourhood, answering the fundamental question about which classes of network deployments can effectively benefit from a crowdsourcing approach.
+Further, using a simplified mobility model we show how to obtain useful upper bounds on the expected time for a serving \ap to gain full knowledge of its local neighbourhood.